docquantum/obstacle-avoiding-bot/README.md

 ## Wiring

+There are two folders with relevant files on the repository.
+One has Fritzing schematic files, the other exports of the Fritzing schematics and photos of the robot itself.

 TODO:
 - Will be using Fritzing to create a wiring diagram
 - Add photo of currently wired robot as well